Quinnipiac University

 All students must complete course work over a period no longer than 150 percent of their program length to maintain the satisfactory academic progress standards of the university.

-• Incompletes: Incomplete courses are not counted towards the pace/earned credit or GPA requirements.
+• Incompletes: Incomplete courses are not counted towards GPA requirements.

-• Course Withdrawals (“W” Grades): Course withdrawals after the end of add/drop period are considered "attempted but not completed" for pace/earned credit requirements and are not included in GPA calculations.
+• Course Withdrawals (“W” Grades): Course withdrawals after the end of add/drop period are considered "attempted but not completed" for pace/earned credit requirements.
+Withdraws are not included in the GPA calculations.

 SAP Review Process and Timing